DOT's Progress in 2017

 Effective enforcement is an essential component of Vision Zero.
 As speeding is a leading factor in fatal crashes in the City, DOT has advocated for the expansion of its speed camera program.
 Speed cameras are a proven tool to reduce dangerous driving behavior: an agency analysis found that speeding violations dropped on average by 63 percent at locations where a camera was installed.
 However, the effectiveness of the speed camera program is limited by state law.
 Most young New Yorkers walk and take transit to school, but under current law speed cameras can only protect them along the street that is adjacent to their school building.
 Between 2010 and 2014, 85 percent of traffic deaths or severe injuries occurred at locations or times where speed cameras are prohibited.

-Given the effectiveness of speed cameras, the City advocated for the expansion of the program during the 2017 legislative session in Albany.
+Given the effectiveness of speed cameras, the City advocated for the expansion of the program during the most recent legislative session in Albany.
 Assembly Member Deborah Glick and Senator Jose Peralta introduced legislation (A7798/S6046) to allow automated enforcement in a total of 290 school speed zones, adding authorization for fifty new zones annually over a three year period.
 Importantly, this legislation also expanded the area speed camera enforcement is permitted to within a radial quarter mile from a school building, entrance or exit.
-While the legislation did not pass, DOT will continue to work with elected officials and advocates to push for the expansion of speed cameras in the City in 2018.
+While the legislation did not pass in the most recent session, DOT will continue to work with elected officials and advocates to push for the expansion of speed cameras in the City.

 Safety has always been a critical priority for DOT.
 In February 2014, Mayor Bill de Blasio reinforced the City’s commitment to safety by introducing the Vision Zero Action Plan.
 Vision Zero is a cooperative effort among City agencies, led by the Mayor’s Office, to eliminate traffic fatalities and crash-related serious injuries.
 It reflects the philosophy that serious crashes are preventable.
 The Action Plan includes safer street designs and engineering, effective enforcement and deterrence of traffic safety violations, and education and outreach efforts to encourage safer choices by drivers, cyclists, and pedestrians.
 DOT has a leading and critical role in the City’s Vision Zero efforts.